chengchengzheng/Final-Project/README.md

 No fuel-powered equipment or field surveys were needed.
 All analysis used freely available Sentinel-2 satellite imagery on a cloud-based platform, ensuring minimal energy consumption.
 This approach shows how remote sensing and data science can support sustainable research by maintaining scientific quality with minimal environmental impact.

 ---
+The low emissions of this project are due to several key factors.
+First, no physical fieldwork was required, such as flights, car trips, or drone surveys.
+Second, publicly available satellite data, specifically free Sentinel-2 imagery provided by the European Space Agency, was used.
+Additionally, the project was run on the shared cloud infrastructure of Google Colab, utilizing shared GPUs and CPUs.
+The code was also optimized, with raster data files downsampled before processing, significantly reducing RAM and CPU load.
+Finally, the K-means clustering algorithm used is unsupervised and computationally light, eliminating the need for complex model training.

 # Contact